You are here

 The medicines and equipment should be in an accessible and central location known to everyone.

-The GDC standards for the dental team state that, as a dental professional, you must follow the guidance on medical emergencies and training updates issued by the Resuscitation Council (UK).
+The General Dental Council standards for the dental team state that, as a dental professional, you must follow the guidance on medical emergencies and training updates issued by Resuscitation Council UK.

 Practices should ensure they have emergency medicines and equipment to keep patients safe.